Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 ---
 title: "Installation"
-description: "This article describes the steps to complete in order to install EntraCP in your SharePoint farm."
+description: "This article describes the steps to complete in order to successfully install EntraCP in your SharePoint farm."
 lead: ""
 date: 2021-05-20T10:45:52Z
-lastmod: 2026-03-04
+lastmod: 2026-03-05
 draft: false
 images: []
 weight: 110
 toc: true
 ---

-This article describes the steps to complete in order to install EntraCP in your SharePoint farm.
+This article describes the steps to complete in order to successfully install EntraCP in your SharePoint farm.

-{{< details "Is the install / uninstall procedure of EntraCP in my SharePoint farm safe?" >}}
+{{< details "Is it safe to (un)install or update EntraCP in my SharePoint farm?" >}}
+Yes, as long as you follow the steps in the documentation.
-Yes.
-EntraCP solution uses the deployment type `ApplicationServer`, which implies that:
+Since EntraCP solution uses the deployment type `ApplicationServer`:

-- Deploying the solution only copies the files on disk.
+- Deploying/retracting the solution only copies/removes the files on disk (it does not installs/removes the EntraCP features).
-- The features are installed with a specific, additional step, which prevents conflicts.
+- The features are installed/removed with a specific step, which prevents conflicts.
 - The files are deployed on truly all SharePoint servers.

+The biggest risk is a misconfiguration in the assembly bindings, which could prevent SharePoint to run.
 {{< /details >}}

+{{< callout context="caution" title="Updated steps order" icon="outline/alert-triangle" >}} Ensure to [deploy the solution](#deploy-the-solution) **before** [setting the assembly bindings](#set-the-assembly-bindings). {{< /callout >}}

 ## Download the required assets